dumbasPL/fumo_loader/README.md

 1. Drag and drop the generated .fumo file onto `fumo.exe`
 2. Wait for the success notification or error message box
 3. Open the target process
-4. Wait for the target DDL(s) to be loaded
+4. Wait for the target DLL(s) to be loaded
 5. ...
 6. Profit